 The geothermal field right next to the parking lot is quite amazing.
 But I urge you to bring a little more time (like 1 hour) and hike onwards into Námafjell.
 Behind the geothermal fields, you can see a hill.
 From its crevasses vapor is constantly steaming away, and you do want to get to the top of that hill.

 From the top, you can enjoy the view of Námafjell, the surrounding pseudocraters, deep volcanic fissures, subsidence calderas, volcanoes and so much more.
 But more importantly, this area is less crowded and just as amazing.
-In fact, there are a couple of more steam vents up there, and a couple of very pretty sulfur vents as well.
+There are a couple of more steam vents up there, and a couple of very pretty sulfur vents as well.

 In fact, I liked this part more than below.
 But then again I was never a big fan of big crowds and many people.
 There are two ways leading upwards.
 I’d recommend you to take the pathway on the right side of the hill, as the trail from the left is very steep.
 Since the ground is more or less just mud, it can be quite perilous – especially when it rains!